MichaelKwan34/WebChat/README.md

 1. User registers or logs in.
 2. Server validates credentials.
 3. Server generates a JWT token.
-4. Token is stored on the client.
+4. Token is stored on the client (currently localStorage/sessionStorage; can be upgraded to HTTP-only cookies).
 5. Protected routes verify the token before granting access.

 ### Real-Time Messaging Flow